brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 ## Disambiguating Dependent Packs {#disambiguating-dependent}

-If we have a dependnet name that's a pack, we need a way to disambiguate that it's actually a pack.
+If we have a dependent name that's a pack, we need a way to disambiguate that it's actually a pack.
 From [@Smith.Pack]:

 ::: quote